 Unregistered Trade Marks

 An unregistered trade mark is one that is not registered with IP Australia.
 While the Trade Marks Act 1995 (Cth) does not protect unregistered marks, remedies are available under the common law and the Australian Consumer Law.
 We discuss these two legal protections for unregistered trade marks below.

 Australian Consumer Law

-Aside from the Australian Consumer protections available, unregistered trade mark owners may also rely on the common law in making a claim under the tort of ‘passing off’.
-Passing off occurs where a party uses a mark that is the same or substantially similar to another party’s trade mark and is effectively ‘trading off’ on the reputation of another’s brand.
+In addition to the ACL’s consumer protections, unregistered trade mark owners may rely on the common law tort of ‘passing off’ to enforce their rights in an unregistered mark.
+Passing off occurs when a party uses a mark that is the same or substantially similar to another party’s and is effectively ‘trading off’ another brand’s reputation.

-You might be thinking “Why should I register a trade mark then?”
+You might wonder, “Why should I bother registering a trade mark?”